pranabbd/proxRDF/README.md

 DOI: https://doi.org/10.1021/jacs.1c08280

 1. The surace is attached to SiO2 substrate, the atoms of which are not of our interest.
 We will consider atoms of pTMAO, water, and ions.
+2. We have to choose the distance in Z-direction (perpendicular distance to the surface)